Do-It-All Entryways to Inspire Your Drop-Zone Makeover

 Small Entryway Solutions

-Back Door: Grab & Go
+Back Door: Grab and Go

 Back Door: Shoe Storage

-Back Door: Bucket Brigade
+Back Door: Handy Buckets

 Round up a collection of buckets to store small items.
-If the buckets are metal, use magnetic letters to allocate what goes where.
+If the buckets are metal, use magnetic letters as labels to allocate what goes where.
 As seasons change, you can easily relabel the buckets to store must-have items.